segunemma2003/nodo-api-backend-payment/COMPLETE_API_DOCUMENTATION.md

 ## Overview

-This document covers all new features and updates to the Nodopay API, including:
+This document covers all new features and updates to the FSCredit API, including:
 - Credit repayment status tracking on invoices
 - Enhanced transaction endpoints (customer, business, admin)
 - Admin ability to add credits to customer wallets